sztadii/file-naming-enforcer/README.md

 ## Problem to solve

-If your team wants to follow some file name conventions, <br />
+If your team wants to follow any file naming convention, <br />
-like a capital case for classes for components or kebab case for styles or any other, <br />
+like a capital case for classes / components or kebab case for styles etc, <br />
 then you should automate it and forget about the unnecessary discussion during code review. <br />

 ## How to install